The Issue with Gutter Heaters

 Ice Dam Formation 101: Why Ice Dams Exist

 If left neglected, ice dams can cause serious problems.
-Water can enter into the interior of your home, warping your hardwood floors, causing mold, and ruin your family’s belonging.
+Water can enter the interior of your home, warping your hardwood floors, causing mold, and ruining your family’s belongings.
 Your modern gutters can begin to pull around from your home, and you may experience soffit and fascia damage.
 Icicles can even endanger the safety of your family!

 So, what do you do?

 In order to understand how to prevent ice dams, it is important to realize how ice dams form in the first place.
 Ice dams occur from the following pattern:

 • Snow begins to melt from solar heat and heat loss from your home